code-iai/iai_kinect2/README.md

 - Beignet v1.0 (http://www.freedesktop.org/wiki/Software/Beignet/)

 ##### Dependencies for Beignet
-For Beignet the following depencies have to be installed manually:
+For Beignet the following dependencies have to be installed manually:
 * ocl-icd-dev
 * ocl-icd-libopencl1
 * libdrm / libdrm-dev